 Digitalisation Maturity

 The digital maturity needs to be considered partly separately for the information on the waterway itself and for the digital navigational services that are provided for the users of the waterway.
 There is existing guidance on how to assess the maturity level of digital models in general which can be applied also to waterway infrastructures.
-However, the maturity of digital navigational services still lacks the widely agreed maturity levels and criteria.
+However, the maturity of digital navigational services still lacks the widely agreed maturity levels and criteria and should not be confused with technology readiness levels (TRL).

 [introduce here different notions of digital maturity developed concurrently